qdm12/gluetun/README.md

 - A Private Internet Access **username** and **password** - [Sign up](https://www.privateinternetaccess.com/pages/buy-vpn/)
 - [Docker](https://docs.docker.com/install/) installed on the host
-- If you use a strict firewall on the host/router:
+- <details><summary>Click to show firewall requirements</summary><p>

     - Allow outbound TCP 853 to 1.1.1.1 to allow Unbound to resolve the PIA domain name at start.
 You can then block it once the container is started.
     - For UDP strong encryption, allow outbound UDP 1197
     - For UDP normal encryption, allow outbound UDP 1198
     - For TCP strong encryption, allow outbound TCP 501
     - For TCP normal encryption, allow outbound TCP 502

+    </p></details>

 ## Setup